Code-Institute-Submissions/cookio/README.md

 ### UX

-This website has been designed as a multi-page front end website with parallax on scrolling.
+This website has been designed as a multi-page front end website.

 The website shows at first the logo and a tagline, nav bar and sample of the drawings on parallax.
 There is a section with a short introduction to what MOngocho is about and a footer with subscribe section and social media links.